2020-2021 School Year:

 Additionally for the 2020-2021 school year we will offer a self-contained Dawson bee “middle school” class.
 They will combine with the Mason Bees for PE.
 Curriculum choices for this class will be announced at a later date.

-Our Upper and Lower Elementary classes range in the age of K-4th grade.
+Our Elementary classes range in the age of K-4th grade.
 These groups rotate through 3 different classes throughout the morning.
 They combine for certain classes and separate for others to help with class size.
 Teachers help immerse them in their subjects through fun, hands-on activities.
 Here are the classes we are offering the first half of the year, in addition to a combined PE block…